EricGip/APIChallenge/README.md

 		3. if multiple: just ask 4 questions: name, type, descrption, and add another?
 (Y/n)
 			1. if y, repeat questions, append object to array
 				1. need to make sure it appends with { } in front to tell db it's an object
 			2. if n, send post request with the array as the body.

+### What I would add
+1. Data validation
+2. Api key
+4. Docker so user doesn’t have to npm install and pip

 Resources: